By Shannon Sullivan, Arlington, Va.

 Sometimes, the subject is unaware of the impact that the photo being taken can have on others.
 Often, this is because the experience they are having while being photographed requires all of their attention, such as feeding hungry children, or even walking to school safely.
 The implications of what the image could become, 10, 50, or 100 years from now are hard to fathom.

-Explain to students that there are some photographs that pull in the viewer and are so compelling, they can evoke an emotion of motivate someone to act.
+Explain to students that there are some photographs that pull in the viewer and are so compelling, they can evoke an emotion of motivation to act.

 Share with students images linked below, and share the summaries of each image (included).
 Stress the simplicity of each image, and then, why an image can have historical significance.
 There are 4 examples below.
 Each link contains the image that can be projected on a screen in class, or viewed on a computer monitor.